 Many electric smokers come with temperature probes, and some have wireless thermostats enabling you to monitor the temp on your smartphone.
 These are great features to know your cooker’s temp and monitor the temperature of your food, ensuring everything goes smoothly until your desired cooks’ doneness’ is achieved.

 Depending on the construction, be aware that the following can impact the stability of the temperature:

-- Power capacity of the smoker – ability to reach and sustain a temperature; how long it takes to recover from a temperature drop caused by opening the door.
+- Power rating (watts) — ability to reach and sustain a temperature; how long it takes to recover from a temperature drop caused by opening the door.

 - Type of insulation — governs how well internal temps are held and protection from outside weather conditions (wind, rain, ambient temperature changes, etc.)

 - Seal integrity of doors — and window, if one is present.

 With many cheaper models, users complain of the inability to hold a good smoking temperature of 225 to 250 F once the weather hits freezing or lower.
 So pay attention to design features aimed at temperature stability.

 How hard (or easy) to clean your equipment is important because it can affect a product’s longevity and the enjoyment you get from it.
 Especially dealing with water, components can rust if not seasoned and cleaned after use.